paulgb/subsample/README.rst

 Algorithm Comparison
 ********************

-``sample`` implements three sampling algorithms, each with their own strengths and weaknesses.
+``subsample`` implements three sampling algorithms, each with their own strengths and weaknesses.

 +------------------------+----------------+----------------+------------+